JayitaCh/matsim-col-scenario/README.md

 Population and socio-demographic characteristics are derived from official census datasets.
 These data are used to:

 * Generate synthetic populations
-* Define activity patterns (e.g., home, work, education)
+* Define activity patterns focusing on the Work location based on the OD Flow data from NOMIS
-* Assign travel demand across the network

 ### 2. OpenStreetMap (OSM)